The digital European Union (EU) Entry/Exit System (EES) is now in place.

 If you refuse to give your personal data, officials can deny your entry to the Schengen area.

-If you’re already in the Schengen area when the EES starts, you will create your digital record when you leave.
+If you were in the Schengen area when the EES started, you will create your digital record when you leave.
 You can ask the border official to add your arrival dates to your record.
 You’ll need to show proof of when you arrived, such as a ticket or passport stamp.

 If you have questions about how the EES will work where you’re going, contact the embassy or consulate of your destination.